- This event has passed.

 2018 Caucus Night

 This year’s Caucus will be held Tuesday, 20 March 2018, and will tentatively begin at 7pm.
-Please allow for a few hours to come out and participate in your local, Neighborhood Elections.
+Please arrive early to sign-in, and allow for a few hours to come out and participate in your local, Neighborhood Elections.

 What is a Neighborhood Caucus?

 A Caucus is a gathering of politically like-minded people that live in the same neighborhood or Precinct.
 These regularly conducted meetings are based on political party rules and guidelines and are the most basic and accessible grassroots level of government.